 - Sensitivity: Some people may experience tooth sensitivity after getting a dental crown, although this is typically temporary and is easily managed with pain medication.

-Dental crowns are an effective way to repair damaged or decayed teeth and restore their function and appearance.
+Dental crowns are an effective way to repair damaged or chipped teeth and restore their function and appearance.
 However, it’s crucial to weigh the advantages and disadvantages of dental crowns and discuss them with your dentist to decide if it is the best option for you.

 How Much Do Dental Crowns Cost?